udx/worker/image/readme.md

 # UDX Worker Image

-This repository contains the Docker image for the UDX Worker.
+This repository contains the base docker image for the UDX Worker.

 ## Prerequisites